Patriots' Rhamondre Stevenson: Misses another practice

-Stevenson (ankle) remained sidelined at practice Thursday, Evan Lazar of the Patriots' official site reports.
+Stevenson (ankle) wasn't spotted at Wednesday's practice, Evan Lazar of the Patriots' official site reports.

-Stevenson, who missed the team's Week 14 win over the Steelers, also missed Wednesday's session, which clouds his availability for Sunday's game against the Chiefs.
-If Stevenson is deemed unavailable this weekend, Ezekiel Elliott would once again be in line to lead the Patriots' backfield, as he did versus Pittsburgh.
+Stevenson hasn't practiced or played since spraining his ankle in the Patriots' 6-0 loss to the Chargers on Dec.
+3. Ezekiel Elliott has served as New England's lead back for the last two games, and Kevin Harris has been added to the 53-man roster as a depth option after scoring a touchdown in the team's Week 15 loss to the Chiefs.
+Stevenson will have two more opportunities to return to practice before the Patriots submit their final Week1 6 injury report ahead of Sunday's game against the Broncos.

 More News